AndrewSav/mktool/readme.md

 #### Skip existing

--s, --skip-existing.
+`-s, --skip-existing`.
 Specify this option to reduce output verbosity by not printing already existing records that will not be updated.
 Existing records with non-matching values that are going to be updated will still be printed.

 ### Provision DHCP